skrey/yellow-extensions/edit/README.md

 ## How to create a user account?

 The first option is to create a user account in a web browser.
 Go to the login page.
 You can create a user account and change your password.
 The webmaster needs to approve new user accounts.
-The webmaster's email is defined in file `system/config/config.ini`, for example `Email: email@example.com`.
+The webmaster's email is defined in file `system/config/config.ini`.

 The second option is to create a user account at the [command line](https://github.com/datenstrom/yellow-plugins/tree/master/command).
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php user` followed by email and password.
 You can add optional name and language.
 All user accounts are stored in file `system/config/user.ini`.
 See example below.

+## How to configure a website editor?

+The following settings can be configured in file `system/config/config.ini`:

+`Author` = name of the webmaster
+`Email` = email of the webmaster
+`EditLocation` = edit location
+`EditLoginRestrictions` = login with restrictions, 1 or 0

 ## Example